github/developer.github.com/content/v3/activity/notifications.md

 `state_change` | The notification arrived because you changed the item state (like closing an Issue or merging a Pull Request)
 `assign` | The notification arrived because you were assigned to the Issue

-Note that the `reason` is on a per-thread basis, and does not change on a per-notification basis.
-For example, if you are **@mentioned** on an issue, the notifications you fetch thereafter will all have a `reason` of `mention`, regardless of whether you're mentioned again.
+Note that the `reason` is modified on a per-thread basis, and can change, if the `reason` on a later notification is different.

+For example, if you are the author of an issue, subsequent notifications on that issue will have a `reason` of `author`.
+If you're then  **@mentioned** on the same issue, the notifications you fetch thereafter will have a `reason` of `mention`.
+The `reason` remains as `mention`, regardless of whether you're ever mentioned again.

 ## List your notifications